Skip to content

 There was a final breaking point.
 But by the time we reached it, the underlying issues had been building for years.
 The real tipping point was realizing this pattern wasn’t temporary, and it wasn’t fixable with better scoping, better process, or more partner effort.

-By 2024, too many projects were following the same arc: a strong sales narrative, a complex implementation, a growing list of constraints, and a delivery team stitching together workflows, custom integrations, and outside scripts just to approximate what had been promised.
+By 2024, too many projects had followed the same arc: a strong sales narrative, a complex implementation, a growing list of constraints, and a delivery team stitching together workflows, custom integrations, and outside scripts just to approximate what had been promised.
 We were spending more time managing around the product than building with it.

 That changes the economics of an agency fast.
 Projects became harder to deliver profitably.
-Teams were doing extra architecture, extra QA, extra support, and extra client management to compensate for gaps in the platform.
-The commissions made the spreadsheet look better, but they were masking a deeper problem: we were subsidizing implementation costs in order to stay aligned with a software ecosystem that was making our work less sustainable.
+Teams were doing extra architecture, QA, training/support, and client management to compensate for gaps in the platform.
+The commissions made the spreadsheet look better, but they were hiding a deeper problem: we were subsidizing implementation costs to stay aligned with a software ecosystem that was making our work less sustainable.
 It forced an integrity check: were we still advising clients based on what was best for them, or were commissions and project revenue distorting the recommendation?

-That was the tipping point.
-We realized the strain wasn’t coming from asking too much of digital teams.
-It was coming from trying to force modern requirements through software that wasn’t built for them.
-Once that became clear, the real question was no longer how to make HubSpot work better.
-It was whether we wanted to keep tying our reputation to that model.
+Once it became clear that the core problem was structural, the real question was no longer how to make HubSpot work better.
+It was whether we wanted to keep tying our reputation to a broken model.

 When it was time to leave